Hierarchical additive interaction modelling with Gaussian process prior and its efficient implementation for multidimensional grid data: Efficient implementation using Kronecker product structure

-The Kronecker method has been used and proven useful for efficient implementation of GP models (e.g. \citet[Chapter 5]{saatcci2012scalable}, \citet{groot2014fast} \citet{wilson2014fast} and \citet{flaxman2015fast}).
+The Kronecker method has been used and proven useful for efficient implementation of GP models (e.g. \citet[Chapter 5]{saatcci2012scalable}, \citet{groot2014fast} \citet{wilson2014fast} \citet{flaxman2015fast}).
 However, the existing method is applicable to limited sub-models with so-called separable kernel structures.
-This includes models with tensor-product kernel or saturated ANOVA decomposition kernel and is not capable of handling the non-saturated models that involve addition of matrices in a Kronecker product form, such as (\ref{eq: additive GP example kronecker prod - main}).
-As mentioned previously using a tensor product kernel implies including only the interaction term of the highest order.
+The literature focused on applying it the tensor-product kernel, but, as mentioned previously, using this kernel implies including only the interaction term of the highest order.
 This may be problematic in many applications where assessing the effect of each predictor is needed.
-On the other hand, using the saturated ANOVA kernel means that we assume a saturated model, which could often overfit the data.
+We will start \ref{sec: kronecker hierarchical} by first showing how to derive the decomposition for the saturated ANOVA decomposition kernel, which is an easy although necessary extension of the tensor-product case.
+Using the saturated ANOVA kernel, though, means that we assume a saturated model, which could often overfit the data.
+In light of this, the main methodological contribution of the paper will be to prove that a Kronecker decomposition can also be found for the non trivial case of the more general, hierarchical ANOVA kernel.